 The Impact of a Nutrition-Focused Livelihoods Program on Child Nutrition in Burkina Faso

-Almost half of all deaths of children under five years of age are attributable to malnutrition, and despite the decline in numbers, progress continues to be very slow.
-In Burkina Faso researchers evaluated whether a nutrition-focused livelihoods program consisting of a cash transfer, productive asset, and nutrition intervention can impact child nutrition, household income, and assets.
-After two years, the program successfully reduced chronic malnutrition by about a third and increased the productive assets of participants.
+Almost half of all deaths of children under five years of age are attributable to malnutrition, and despite the decline in numbers, alleviation continues to be slow.
+In Burkina Faso, researchers evaluated whether a nutrition-focused livelihoods program consisting of a cash transfer, productive asset, and nutrition intervention can impact child nutrition, household income, and assets.
+After two years, the program successfully reduced chronic malnutrition by about one-third and increased the productive assets of participants.
 When components of the program were implemented individually, no statistically significant impacts were observed.
+While the program’s impacts on malnutrition remained generally positive one year later, the effects on household income, property size, and investments disappeared.

 Context of the Evaluation